 The jury at the inquest into her death 2 years later ruled that Fiona and her family had been failed by the local councils in the area, as well as the police, and that those failings had contributed to her death.

 Fiona Pilkington’s experience is not an isolated case and given the number of suspected cases of unreported crime and anti-social behaviour, there could be many vulnerable people whose lives are being blighted by persistent anti-social behaviour and who do not know where to turn, are too scared to formally report it, or suspect reporting it will not make any difference or could even make things worse.

 ASB Help aims to provide information and advice to interested parties and members of the public involved with and suffering from anti-social behaviour.
-Following such high profile cases of vulnerable victims who did not receive any help from the authorities, we believe there is a clear need for coordinated information and advice which is readily accessible to those who need it.
+Following such high-profile cases of vulnerable victims who did not receive any help from the authorities, we believe there is a clear need for coordinated information and advice that is readily accessible to those who need it.

 We also plan to build up a database of information from visitors to the website on how effective they have found their local authorities and police to be in responding to reports of ASB, populated by our online survey.

 As we grow and understand more about the needs, we seek to tailor our response accordingly.
 As such, we welcome any feedback to ensure our website is up-to-date and appropriate in all areas of anti-social behaviour.